hardkiller2565123123/SouthParkFrameWork/README.md

 WE DO NOT CONDONE PIRACY.

+We deeply respect the original developers, publishers, artists, writers, and everyone involved in creating South Park: The Stick of Truth and the South Park franchise as a whole.
+This framework exists because of appreciation for this amazing game and the work that went into creating it.

-We respect the original developers, publishers, and rights holders of the game and its intellectual property.
-If any owner wishes to contact us regarding content or requests removal/takedown of material related to their intellectual property, we will respectfully comply.
+If any rights holder or intellectual property owner wishes to contact us regarding content, removal requests, or takedown concerns, we will respectfully comply.

+---

 ## Status